rpanachi/rpanachi.github.io/_posts/2024-08-05-monitoring-swimming-pool-temperature-cheap-sensor-esphome.md

 It's working but it's not finished.
 I need to keep the ESP32 turned on and near the pool, running continuously.

 I used a standard USB 5V DC adapter plugged into a wall outlet near the pool.
-And to protect the hardware from the elements, I 3D printed a box to accommodate both the ESP32 and the DC adapter:
+To protect the hardware from the elements, I 3D printed a box to accommodate both the ESP32 and the DC adapter:

 ![ESP32 BLE Pool Monitor](/assets/images/esp32-pool-monitor.jpg)

 If you want to print the same box for your project, [download the model from my Printables profile](https://www.printables.com/model/962422-esp32-poll-monitor-box).

-This setup has been running flawlessly for the past 10 months, providing me with accurate and (almost) real-time water temperature, making the pool maintenance much easier.
+This setup has been running flawlessly for the past 10 months, providing me with accurate and (almost) real-time water temperature, making pool maintenance much easier.

 Enjoy o/